EMDR FOR ANXIETY

 The good news is that anxiety is treatable!
 First, the preparation phase of EMDR takes place.
 I work with people using some very common tools.
 Anyone can learn and use these tools.
 First, we work to lower your anxiety ‘baseline’.
 If you are wondering what an ‘anxiety baseline’ is, you are not alone.
 To determine the anxiety baseline we use a scaled rating from 0 to 10, with 10 being the highest.

 So one of the first things we work on is learning to listen to your body.
 The other tools are listed below.
-When each of thse works together, you will feel better!
+When each of them works together, you will feel better!

 What does EMDR have to do with listening to my body?

-Our bodies carry much information about our well being, or lack thereof.
-So, it’s important to learn to recognize the body sensations you feel.
-Especially the body sensations that lead to anxiety.
+Our bodies carry much information about our well-being or lack thereof.
+So, it’s important to learn to recognize your body sensations.
+Most important are the body sensations that lead to anxiety.
 You may recognize you are anxious when you feel tightness in your chest.
-When you listen to your body you can then employ the tools you will learn.
-Listening to your body repeatedly will lower your baseline.
+When you listen to your body you can more easily employ the tools you will learn.
+Listening to your body repeatedly will lower your anxiety baseline.
 The result is that you will notice your anxiety when it is at a lower level.
 This low level is much easier to manage.
 Listening to your body lays the foundation for effective EMDR.

 Are you listening well to your body?
 Next comes EMDR.

-As you are learning this skill, and after you become adept at it, I will use EMDR.
-It will help strengthen the positive body sensations and emotions that result when using these tools.
-The top tools include simple meditation to slow the racing mind.
-Another is deep breathing, or belly breathing.
-This is the big regulator for your nervous system.
+After you become adept at using these tools, we will use EMDR.
+It will help in two ways.
+First, it strengthens the positive body sensations and emotions that you have learned to notice.
+Next, it will make you more aware of the clarity and calmness you are integrating into your days through holding focus on a safe place and breathwork.
+And more.
+These are all big regulators for your nervous system.
 And, when the nervous system is regulated you will feel calmer.
 You will be able to think more clearly.

 All of these tools help create ‘new’ pathways in the brain.
 Now, fear and anxiety won’t ‘run the show’.
-Learning and using tools will increase your readiness to desensitize memories and situations that have contributed to your anxiety.
-Desensitization is next.
-This is the ‘D’ in EMDR.
-Desensitization uses bi-lateral stimulation.
-When the tools are paired together the emotional charge will fade away.
+Learning and applying these tools in daily life will increase your readiness to desensitize memories and situations that have contributed to your anxiety.
+Desensitization is the ‘D’ in EMDR.
+Desensitization involves bilateral stimulation.
+When the tools are paired with bi-lateral stimulation the emotional charge begins to fade.

 Learning new and more helpful patterns with EMDR.